 Vampires are often written as this kind of character, as a way to romanticize an otherwise disturbing creature.
 Lord Byron himself was the inspiration for one of the first pieces of vampire literature, The Vampyre, by John William Polidori, Byron's personal physician.
 Oftentimes, to highlight their signature brooding aura, a Byronic Hero will be compared with creatures that have dark, supernatural connotations, with demons, ghosts, and of course, vampires, all being popular choices.
 Love Tropes are often involved with this character, but almost always in a very cynical, existential way.
 Don't hold your breath waiting for The Power of Love to redeem him.

 He has a tendency to be The Unfettered, rejecting the morals imposed by society to accomplish his goals, and may overlap with the Übermensch, who shares the Byronic Hero's sense of rebellion and superiority.
-Similarly, a particularly villainous Byronic Hero may be a Noble Demon, as the two follow their desires without care for others, but nonetheless have no interest in outright villainy or evil, and may perform good actions if it suits them to do so.
-More overlapping tropes include the Well-Intentioned Extremist, who, like the Byronic Hero, may do immoral or villainous acts in the name of some higher cause which would otherwise be a positive goal, as well as the Lovable Rogue, who shares the Byronic Hero's charisma, likability, and tendency to break the law.
+Similarly, a particularly villainous Byronic Hero may be a Pragmatic Villain, as the two follow their desires without care for others, but nonetheless have no interest in outright evil.
+More overlapping tropes include Utopia Justifies the Means, which, like a Byronic Hero's style, may be immoral or villainous acts in the name of some higher cause which would otherwise be a positive goal.
+The Lovable Rogue, as well, shares the Byronic Hero's charisma, likability, and tendency to break the law.

 They are quite often a Draco in Leather Pants, often in-universe as well, due to the magnetic All Girls Want Bad Boys appeal of this character.
 Frequently, a large part of their characterization involves being a Manipulative Bastard, a Deadpan Snarker, and/or Tall, Dark and Snarky, perhaps with an Awesome Ego.
 A great number will also be Rebellious Spirits.